-Heat Assisted Magnetic Recording (HAMR) improves the writability of the media by focusing heat energy to assist grain reversal.
-This approach appears viable for use with planar perpendicular media, even though it requires significantly different materials than the cobalt-based alloys used today with FePt and CoPt alloys the leading candidates.
-The function of HAMR is basically to “trick” the head into magnetically switching a material by very rapidly heating the media directly in front of the head during the writing process.
-As the media cools, the head field is then strong enough to switch a small area of the media into an up or down orientation thereby creating a bit of stored information.
+HAMR improves the writability of the media by focusing heat energy in order to assist grain reversal.
+This approach requires significantly different materials than the cobalt-based alloys used today, with FePt and CoPt alloys as the leading candidates.
+The primary function of HAMR is to “trick” the head into magnetically switching a material during the writing process by very rapidly heating the media directly in front of the head.
+As the media cools, the head field is then strong enough to switch a small area of the media into an up or down orientation, thus creating a bit of stored information.

-The HAMR procedure is amenable to sputter deposition using existing media manufacturing tools, although some cathode modification and in-situ thermal annealing may be required; if thermal annealing is necessary then choice of media substrate may be limited to higher temperature materials such as glass and/or ceramic oxide materials.
+The HAMR procedure is amenable to sputter deposition using existing media manufacturing tools, although some cathode modification and in-situ thermal annealing may be required.
+If thermal annealing is necessary, then the choice of media substrate may be limited to higher temperature materials such as glass and/or ceramic oxide materials.
 Neither of these would be major obstacles to manufacturing.